 CIV 461 (1) Professional and Ethical Issues in Civil Engineering.
 Prerequisites: senior standing in civil engineering.
 The task of this course is to reflect on the professional and ethical responsibilities of engineers, which can sometimes conflict with technical responsibilities.
 This course will articulate an ethical framework for engineers by critically reflecting on engineering practice and examining the ethical challenges that confront engineers working within teams and organizations.
-The course covers issues such as the social responsibility of engineers, attitudes, truth-telling and disclosure, whistle-blowing, contemporary issues, and risk-assessment, and the importance of professional licensure.
+The course covers issues such as the social responsibility of engineers, attitudes, truth-telling and disclosure, whistle-blowing, professionalism, contemporary issues, and risk-assessment.